deployphp/action/README.md

-# action
-GitHub Action for Deployer
+# GitHub Action for Deployer

 ## Example